niquola/route-map/README.md

 Request uri and method are transformed into vector splited by "/" - `GET /users/1 => ["users" "1" :GET]`, which is treated as path in route tree.

-If path is found match return hash-map:
+If path is found `match` returns hash-map:

 ```
 {:match node ;; matched node